Stuart Attwell: Career

 Attwell and one of his assistants, Nigel Bannister, were censured for a decision to award a "ghost goal" to Reading in a Championship game at Watford on 20 September 2008 after Bannister mistakenly flagged for a goal instead of a corner kick.
 The incident led to both Attwell and Bannister being dropped from their duties the following weekend.
 Six weeks later, Attwell refereed a 1–1 draw between Derby County and Nottingham Forest.

 On 20 December 2008, Attwell was added to the international list of referees for 2009.
+Even before that he made an international debut in UEFA Champions League group stage as the 4th official, helping his countryman Atkinson in Minsk, Belarus, during Bate Borisov match against Juventus on the 30th of September 2008.

-In July 2010, Attwell officiated in Japanese J. League matches for three weeks.
+In July 2010, Attwell officiated in Japanese J.League matches for three weeks.
 Attwell and Anthony Taylor were sent to Japan as part of referee exchange programmes signed between the English FA and Japanese FA.

 In February 2012, Attwell was demoted from the list of Select Group Referees and returned to Football League duty on the National List.
 The move was said to come by mutual consent.
 Professional Game Match Officials Limited general manager Mike Riley backed Attwell to improve as a referee and return to the top level.

 Attwell returned to officiating in the Premier League in October 2014.
 He was promoted to the list of Select Group Referees in March 2016.

+Attwell was chosen to referee the 2025 FA Cup final between Crystal Palace and Manchester City.